Strengthen Your Immunity All Year Round

 The key to this is their ability to help manage inflammation, the hero and villain of the immune system.
 Fish oil helps support the body's ability to manage inflammation and return inflammation to a healthy balanced state.

-In short, our Omega 3 products support immunity, with a high DHA content (700mg) to give maximum effect.
-Even better, our Omega 3 QH Ultra blend includes ingredients to support skin and CoQ10 for optimum heart health.
+In short, our omega-3 products support immunity, with a high DHA content (700mg) to give maximum effect.
+Even better, our Omega 3 QH Premium CoQ10 blend includes ingredients to support skin and CoQ10 for optimum heart health.
 Learn More

 Whether it’s a cold, an allergy, or something more serious, prevention is the best cure when it comes to staying healthy.
 That’s why we put foundational health at the core of our Total Balance Range of supplements.

 Our immunity blend is part of this approach.
 We’re constantly refining it; adding new ingredients to make sure it’s as effective as possible.